MicrosoftDocs/visualstudio-docs/mac/unity-tools.md

 Write more usable code with quick menus and keyboard shortcuts for [renaming, refactoring, and context actions](refactoring.md).

-#### Roslyn diagnostics and quick-fixes for Unity
+### Roslyn diagnostics and quick-fixes for Unity

-Write better code that captures the best practices with Visual Studio for Macs deep understanding of Unity projects.
+Write better code that captures the best practices with Visual Studio for Mac's deep understanding of Unity projects.

 ![VS for Mac refactoring string compare with CompareTag](media/using-vsmac-tools-unity-image9.png)